-A useful feature for managing the number of assets in your Asset Bank and reducing your storage usage is the inbuilt duplicate detection system.
-On upload, files that already exist as assets are identified and you can choose to edit the existing assets instead of uploading the duplicates.
+A useful feature for ensuring your Asset Bank is a single source of truth, without duplicates, is the inbuilt duplicate detection system.
+On upload, files that already exist as assets are identified and you can choose to delete the duplicates.

-Duplicate detection is on by default but if you wish to check that it is on for your Asset Bank or if you wish to switch it off then check that the setting duplicate-file-check-on-upload=true in the ApplicationSetting.properties file.
-If you host Asset Bank with us contact the Customer Support Team to check this for you.
+Duplicate detection is on by default but if you wish to check that it is on for your Asset Bank then please contact the Customer Support Team to check this for you.

 Popular settings